bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 <hr/>

-> Kallithea is the name of a locality on the island of Rhodes, in Greece, which itself means &lsquo;the best view&rsquo;.
+> Kallithea, or  &Kappa;&alpha;&lambda;&lambda;&iota;&theta;&epsilon;&alpha;, is the name of a locality on the island of Rhodes, in Greece, which itself means &lsquo;the best view&rsquo;.
 Our Kallithea project helps developers get the best views of their project and its contributions so they can better collaborate together.

 # Step 3: Rename